Pylons/pyramid/docs/narr/unittesting.rst

 Unit and Integration Testing
 ============================

-*Unit testing* is the act of testing a "unit" in your application.
+*Unit testing* is, not surprisingly, the act of testing a "unit" in your application.
 In this context, a "unit" is often a function or a method of a class instance.
 The unit is also referred to as a "unit under test".

 The goal of a single unit test is to test **only** some permutation of the "unit under test".
 If you write a unit test that aims to verify the result of a particular codepath through a Python function, you need only be concerned about testing the code that *lives in the function body itself*.
 If the function accepts a parameter that represents a complex application "domain object" (such a a model, a database connection, or an SMTP server), the argument provided to this function during a unit test *need not be* and likely *should not be* a "real" implementation object.
 For example, although a particular function implementation may accept an argument that represents an SMTP server object, and the function may call a method of this object when the system is operating normally that would result in an email being sent, a unit test of this codepath of the function does *not* need to test that an email is actually sent.
 It just needs to make sure that the function calls the method of the object provided as an argument that *would* send an email if the argument happened to be the "real" implementation of an SMTP server object.

 An *integration test*, on the other hand, is a different form of